ibm-cloud-docs/cloud-logs/agent/agent-about.md

-# About the {{site.data.keyword.agent}}
+# Monitoring operational logs
 {: #agent-about}

+You can configure the {{site.data.keyword.agent}} to collect and send infrastructure and application logs to an {{site.data.keyword.logs_full_notm}} instance directly.
+{: shortdesc}

 The {{site.data.keyword.agent}} is based on the Fluent Bit open-source agent which is used to collect and process log data.
 You can deploy the {{site.data.keyword.agent}} in supported environments and manage data from various sources and formats.
-{: shortdesc}

-You can configure the {{site.data.keyword.agent}} to collect and send infrastructure and application logs to an {{site.data.keyword.logs_full_notm}} instance directly.

 The following diagram shows the high level view when the destination is an {{site.data.keyword.logs_full_notm}} instance: